The Sampling Theorem (also called the Nyquist or Nyquist–Shannon theorem) states:

 Things to internalize

 It’s a strict inequality. , not .
 Sampling exactly at the Nyquist rate is a boundary case where reconstruction is not always guaranteed.
-For example, sampling at gives samples that line up with the zero crossings — every sample is the same value, and you lose the cosine.
+Sampling at gives samples that land on the zero crossings: every sample is the same value, and you lose the cosine.
 Always sample strictly above Nyquist.

 It’s about bandlimited signals.
-Real signals are never perfectly bandlimited — every real signal has some high-frequency components (noise, harmonics, sharp edges).
-The practical workaround is to apply an anti-aliasing filter before sampling, enforcing bandlimiting.
+Real signals are never perfectly bandlimited.
+Every real signal has some high-frequency content (noise, harmonics, sharp edges).
+The fix is to apply an anti-aliasing filter before sampling, enforcing bandlimiting.

 It guarantees exact reconstruction in principle.
 “Reconstructible exactly” doesn’t mean “easy to reconstruct in practice.”
-The sinc-interpolation formula involves an infinite sum of sincs, which is impossible to compute exactly with finitely many samples.
-Real systems use practical approximations (zero-order hold, FIR filters).
+The sinc-interpolation formula involves an infinite sum of sincs, which you can’t compute exactly with finitely many samples.
+Real systems use approximations (zero-order hold, FIR filters).

 The Nyquist rate depends on the highest frequency, not the bandwidth.
 A signal in the band has bandwidth but highest frequency , so the Nyquist rate is , not .
-(There are tricks — bandpass sampling — for narrowband signals far from DC, but they use a more careful argument; the basic theorem uses .)
+(Bandpass sampling handles narrowband signals far from DC with a more careful argument; the basic theorem uses .)

 The practical signal chain